openafsfoundation/openafsfoundation.org/index.md

 [OpenAFS](http://www.openafs.org/), an [open source](http://opensource.org/)
 implementation of the AFS distributed network filesystem.

+<h3>First Grant Application</h3>
+We are excited to report the Foundation's first grant application: On 06/28/18, a "concept note" for a grant application was submitted on the behalf of The OpenAFS Foundation, Inc, to The Open Technology Fund's "Internet Freedom project" category.
+The application is for implementation of IPv6 support to OpenAFS.
+The requested amount is $80,000.
+If the "concept note" is accepted, a full grant application will need to follow.

 <h3>OpenAFS 1.8.0</h3>
 The OpenAFS Guardians are happy to announce the availability of the fifth prerelease candidate of OpenAFS 1.8.0.
 This is a release candidate for the final version of 1.8.0.
 Please assist the guardians by deploying and testing this release and providing positive or negative feedback.